-Furthermore, carpets are versatile and come in a variety of weaving styles, colors, pile constructions and materials including plush, textured and frieze carpets.
+Furthermore, carpets are versatile and come in a variety of weaving styles, colors, pile constructions.
+The most common types of carpets are plush, textured, and frieze.

 So, what is a frieze carpet?
-The carpet industry refers to frieze carpets as either frieze, twist or twisted carpets.
-Frieze carpets are similar in appearance to the 1960s and 1970s shag carpets.
-However, to understand frieze carpets well, you should first understand the difference between loop-pile carpets and cut-pile carpets as discussed below.
+Frieze carpets are also known as twist or twisted carpets.
+They are similar in appearance to the 1960s and 1970s shag carpets.
+It is essential to understand the difference between loop-pile and cut-pile carpets first.

-A regular carpet has two parts; the backing and the pile.
-A backing is usually hard and the serves as the foundation of the carpet, because it supports the fiber.
-Piles, on the other hand, are the lengths of fiber attached to the backing of the carpet.
+A regular carpet has two parts: the backing and the pile.
+The backing is usually hard and serves as the foundation of the carpet because it supports the fiber.
+On the other hand, Piles are the lengths of fiber attached to the backing of the carpet.

-During the weaving process, fibers (piles) are woven into the backing of the carpet to create a bunch of loops on the carpet backing.
+During the weaving process, fibers (piles) are woven into the carpet’s backing to create many loops.
 After that, different styles are used to finish the carpet.
-There are three carpet style finishing methods, namely, loop-pile, cut-pile or a blend of both loop and cut-pile.
+There are three carpet style finishing methods: loop-pile, cut-pile, and a blend of both.
 In a loop-pile carpet, the loops are not cut but left in woven form.
-Whereas in cut-piles, the loops are cut, while some carpets have both cut-piles and loop-piles finishing.
+Whereas in cut-piles, the loops are cut, while some carpets have both finishing.

-A frieze carpet is a cut-pile carpet but it is unique because it is made with long fibers which then undergo a high twist-level process.
+A frieze carpet is a cut-pile carpet, but it is unique because it is made with long fibers that undergo a high twist-level process.
 It has high pile lengths of between ½ to ¾ inch.
 The twisting of the carpet’s long fiber makes it unique (kinky and curly).

-Usually, about seven or nine piles are twisted tightly to form a fluffy look and because the piles are long they create a thick pile.
-The long length of the piles prevent them from standing upright and as such, they fall on themselves.
-However, they create a kind of informal look and may not be suitable for office use or formal spaces.
+Usually, about seven or nine piles are twisted tightly to form a fluffy look.
+Because the piles are long, they create a thick pile.
+The long piles prevent them from standing upright.
+However, they create an informal look and may not be suitable for office use or formal spaces.

-In a frieze carpet, the fibers are twisted extremely while textured carpets are regular cut-pile carpets but the fibers are cut with uneven lengths.
+Frieze carpets have extremely twisted fibers, while textured carpets have regular fibers, which have uneven lengths.
 Textured carpets may also combine both twisted fibers and non-twisted fibers.
 Noteworthy, frieze carpets are more durable than textured carpets.

 Frieze Carpets vs. Plush Carpets

-A plush carpet is a cut-pile type of carpet but the piles are cut uniformly and have smooth and dense weaves that look like a freshly cut lawn.
-The piles are lower and denser than regular carpets.
+A plush carpet is a cut-pile type of carpet, but the piles are cut uniformly.
+The piles have smooth and dense weaves that look like a freshly cut lawn.
+They are lower and denser than regular carpets.
 Unlike frieze carpets, plush carpet piles are not twisted.

 The Difference Between Frieze and Shag Carpets

-The two are similar because both have long piles which are more than ½ an inch.
-However, shag carpets have thinner piles and the piles are not twisted which creates a shaggy appearance.
+The two are similar because they have long piles which are more than ½ an inch.
+However, shag carpets have thinner piles that are not twisted, creating a shaggy appearance.
 Also, shag carpets have thick and bulky piles.

-There are different types of frieze carpets made from both synthetic and natural fiber, namely; nylon, wool, and olefin.
+There are different frieze carpets made from synthetic and natural fiber: nylon, wool, and olefin.
 The nature of the flooring makes it great for bedrooms, family rooms, hallways, and staircases.

 Nylon is the most common material for making synthetic carpets.
 A nylon frieze carpet is more affordable than a wool frieze carpet.
 It is also easier to maintain in comparison to wool.

-If you are on a budget, you can opt for an olefin frieze carpet, a cheap frieze carpet.
-However, the carpet is not as durable as wool and nylon carpets and it also snags and rigs easily.
+If you are on a budget, you can opt for an olefin frieze carpet, which is cheap.
+However, the carpet is not as durable as wool and nylon.
+It also snags and rigs easily.

 Frieze Carpet Care and Maintenance

 Frieze carpet care requires a regimen of cleaning like regular carpets.
 You should spot-clean spills as soon as they occur.
 You can do this with a wet rag.
 However, spills are harder to clean on a frieze because they spread to a large area.
-Also, how often you clean your frieze carpet will depend on where it is located in your house, if it is in a high traffic area, then it will need more regular maintenance.
+Also, how often you clean your frieze carpet will depend on where it is located in your house.
+If it is in a high traffic area, then it will need more regular maintenance.
 For a guideline, vacuum clean it thoroughly once a week.
-And then once every six to twelve months you can get professional cleaning services to clean it thoroughly.
+Then once every six to twelve months you can get professional cleaning services to clean it thoroughly.